esafev/pocket-camera/README.md

 # Pocket Camera

-Web-component that transforms your webcam into a Nintendo Game Boy Camera with authentic dithering and 4-color green palette.
+Web-component that transforms your webcam into a Nintendo GameBoy Camera with authentic dithering and 4-color green palette.
 A nostalgic filter that recreates the iconic 1998 handheld camera experience.

 Originally created in 2022 as a colorblind accessibility experiment.